 Doctor of Musical Arts

 The DMA is aimed at those wishing to undertake advanced research in music composition or performance.
-It involves scholarly research in the form of a supervised research thesis and performance practice (such as a public music performance or the presentation of compositions).
+It involves scholarly research, in the form of a supervised research thesis, and performance practice (such as a public music performance or the presentation of compositions).

-You are also required to meet UC's English language requirements.
+If English is your additional language, you are also required to meet UC's English language requirements.

 The degree involves a combination of written and practical work (in composition or performance).
 For information on requirements for each of these disciplines, see the Regulations for the Doctor of Musical Arts.

-For full requirements see the Regulations for the Doctor of Musical Arts.
+For full requirements, see the Regulations for the Doctor of Musical Arts.

-University of Canterbury | Te Whare Wānanga o Waitaha
+Te Whare Wānanga o Waitaha | University of Canterbury